More Oppressive Budget Bullshit

 Loading

 Part two of the series in Collingwood Today about our council’s first year asked “how councillors felt this council has set itself apart from previous Collingwood councils.”
 As with the previous piece, the article brought more face-palming moments as some of the council tried to justify their place at the public trough.
 In the article, DM Fryer is quoted saying “councillors attending many more community events, such as a regular spot at the Collingwood Farmers’ Market, this time around” sets this council apart.
-Except, maybe … click below for more ↓
+Except, maybe not the mayor?
+I never saw her at the Farmers’ Market once, and I was … click below for more ↓

 Council’s First Year Considered